A quasi-stationary approach to the long-term asymptotics of the growth-fragmentation equation: Existence of a unique solution to the growth-fragmentation equation

 Combining both~\eqref{uBound} and~\eqref{lBound}, we deduce that, for all initial distribution $\nu$ on $(0,+\infty)\cup\d$,

 This concludes the proof that $X$ defines a non-explosive c\`adl\`ag Markov process on $E$.

 Let us now remark that it satisfies the $(\cL,\cD(\cL))$-local martingale problem.
 Indeed, for all $f\in \cD(\cL)$, $f$ belongs to the domain of the extended generator of $X$, as proved in Theorem~26.14 in~\cite{Davis}, with the only difference being that, in our case, the flow $\phi$ is not determined by a locally Lipschitz continuous vector field $\chi$, but instead by $s$.
-The only adaptation to be made in the proof of Theorem~26.14 in~\cite{Davis} to obtain that $f$ is an element of the domain of the extended generator of $X$ is as follows: we have, denoting by $J_{i-1}$ and $J_i$ the $i-1^{\text{th}}$ and $i^{\text{th}}$ jump times of $X$,
+The only adaptation to be made in the proof of Theorem~26.14 in~\cite{Davis} to obtain that $f$ is an element of the domain of the extended generator of $X$ is as follows.
+Denote by $J_{i-1}$ and $J_i$ the $i-1^{\text{th}}$ and $i^{\text{th}}$ jump times of $X$; then, $f(X_{J_i-})-f(X_{J_{i-1}}) = 0$ when $X_{J_{i-1}}=\partial$, and otherwise,